Locations:

 19-HRT-5577-cardiac-amyloidosis-imaging-650×450

-In cardiac amyloidosis, treatment success hinges on early diagnosis and subtype identification, yet clinicians struggle to recognize the rare condition’s subtle and diverse symptoms and know which modalities are most likely to diagnose it.
+In cardiac amyloidosis, treatment success hinges on early diagnosis and subtype identification, yet clinicians struggle to recognize the rare condition’s subtle and varying symptoms and know which modalities are most likely to diagnose it.
 Help is now at hand, however, in the form of new expert consensus recommendations for multimodality imaging in cardiac amyloidosis developed by the American Society of Nuclear Cardiology with representation from and endorsement by eight other major medical societies.

 Advertisement